ministryofjustice/cloud-platform-user-guide/source/documentation/concepts/namespace-limits.md

 A namespace is the largest "unit of work" that the cluster needs to worry about.

-When you create a namespace the [ResourceQuota] defines the request limits and hard limits on its resources.
+When you create a namespace the [ResourceQuota] specifies limits on the amount of resources that it will allow the namespace to request.
 This [file][resource-quotas] defines the defaults we assign to new namespaces.
 The `requests.cpu` specifies the CPU resources, usually in [millicores] aka millicpus. `requests.memory` specifies the required memory, usually in [mebibytes].

-These values represent the amount of CPU and memory that the cluster will **set aside as soon as this namespace is created**, regardless of whether or not those resources are actually being used.
+These values represent the amount of CPU and memory that the cluster will **set aside as soon as this namespace is created**, regardless of whether or not those resources are being used to do any useful work.

 This means it is possible to run out of cluster resources before any work is actually performed, just by requesting (i.e. reserving) capacity.

 ![Cluster namespace packing](../images/cluster-namespace-packing.png)

-For this reason, we need to be conservative when assigned default request limits to namespaces.
-This won't prevent your namespace from accessing resources that it needs - that's what the hard limits are for - but a lower request limit will help us to use the capacity of the cluster more efficiently, to run everyone's workloads.
+For this reason, we need to be conservative when assigning request limits to namespaces.
+This won't prevent your namespace from accessing resources that it needs, but a lower request limit will help us to use the capacity of the cluster more efficiently, to run everyone's workloads.

 ### Container request limits